-During the Fall term 2017, there is one method to access applications via virtual application services: RemoteApp.
+During the fall term 2017, there are two methods to access applications via virtual application services: Appcloud and RemoteApp.

-RemoteApp – Northeastern students, faculty and staff can access a number of university-licensed discipline-specific, high-powered applications that are primarily available on Windows through the RemoteApp virtual application service.
+Appcloud – Northeastern students, faculty and staff can access a number of university-licensed discipline-specific, high-powered applications that are primarily available on Windows through the Appcloud virtual application service.

 RemoteApp provides students, faculty and staff with virtual access to select Windows applications anywhere a high-speed, wired Internet connection is available.
 For a list of applications that are available on RemoteApp, see Available Software – Labs, Classrooms and Individual Access.

 Students, faculty and staff can all access RemoteApp through the myNEU portal.
 It can also be accessed directly via a URL using your myNEU username and password.
 It is recommended that you have a high-speed, wired Internet connection.
 To use RemoteApp, you must have Microsoft Remote Desktop software installed on your computer.
 Windows computers have the client installed by default.
 Mac computers must manually install the current client found in Apple’s App Store (under Applications) and download it.
 If you have another remote desktop client installed, or another version of the Microsoft client, you must remove it in order for the current version of Microsoft Remote Desktop to connect.